parikhvedant2003/parikhvedant2003/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">, I'm Vedant</h1>
-<h3 align="center">I study Computer Engineering.
-I have a strong desire to learn new things, and I consider myself to be
-an excellent communicator, strategist, and person who is committed to carrying out his obligations.
+<h3 align="center">I am B.Tech Graduate in Computer Engineering from <a href="https://ddu.ac.in/">Dharmsinh Desai University, Nadiad</a>.
+I have a strong desire to learn new things, and I consider myself as an excellent communicator, strategist and a person who is committed to carrying out his obligations.
 To gain knowledge and hone my talents, I have worked on numerous projects.</h3>